Public Reserved Lands

 Maine’s Public Reserved Lands are managed by the Bureau of Parks and Lands (BPL) for multiple uses, including wildlife habitat, outdoor recreation, and sustainable timber harvesting.

 For most of its history, BPL has harvested timber from Public Reserved Lands’ forests in a sustainable manner, improving both the quality and the quantity of timber on those lands.
 Under the LePage Administration, however, Public Reserved Lands were regularly under attack: the former governor attempted to increase timber harvesting to unsustainable levels and needlessly restructure public land management.
 The LePage Administration also attempted to siphon off essential funding from harvests to be used for unrelated purposes.
-Fortunately, these attacks were largely unsuccessful.
+Fortunately, these attacks were largely unsuccessful, and under a new Administration BPL is back on track conducting good forestry and stewardship.

 Management of Maine’s Public Reserved Lands is entirely funded by revenues generated from the lands themselves, primarily from timber harvesting.
 All of the roads, trails, campsites, picnic tables, and other recreational infrastructure; all wildlife habitat and ecological protection activities; and all timber management and harvesting activities on Public Reserved Lands are paid for by the lands themselves.
 No taxpayer funds are used.